šŸŽ‰ Xenia raises $12M Series A and announces 2 new AI capabilities

 2. Retail-side questions fire for every store.
 Planogram for the tobacco wall, EAS tags on high-theft items, fuel-dispenser sticker compliance, restroom cleanliness, fire-exit clearance, weights-and-measures stickers.

 3. Restaurant-side questions fire only for hot-food stores.
-Roller-grill hot-hold temp (≥135°F per FDA Food Code), handwash sink stocked, date marking on prepared items, sanitizer ppm at the three-compartment sink.
-A fuel-only store never sees these questions and does not get penalized for "missing" them.
-That is nullify scoring with conditional visibility doing its job.
+Roller-grill hot-hold temp (≄135°F per FDA Food Code), handwash sink stocked, date marking on prepared items, sanitizer ppm at the three-compartment sink.
+A fuel-only store never sees these questions and doesn't get penalized for "missing" them.
+That's nullify scoring with conditional visibility doing its job.

 4. Weighting drives the score.
 A planogram gap on the tobacco wall scores at 3 points.
 A hot-hold temp out of range scores at 10 points and triggers a knockout flag.